openmc-dev/openmc/docs/source/usersguide/depletion.rst

     # or by material name
     integrator.add_transfer_rate('fuel', ['Xe'], 0.1)

-Note that in this case the Xenon nuclides that are removed will not be tracked.
+Note that in this case the xenon nuclides that are removed will not be tracked.

 Defining a destination material
 -------------------------------